hakancelikdev/unimport/docs/tutorial/command-line-options.md

 **Warning:**

-For more accurate results when using `--gitignore` parameter, please do not use Python 3.6 and Windows.
+For more accurate results when using `--gitignore` parameter, please do not use Python Windows.
 For more information, please visit -> https://github.com/hakancelikdev/unimport/issues/240

 ---